aws/aws-cdk/packages/@aws-cdk/aws-gamelift/README.md

-You can then use CloudWatch alarms to alert you, for example, when matches has been rejected (potential matches that were rejected by at least one player since the last report) exceed a certain thresold which could means that you may have an issue in your matchmaking rules.
+You can then use CloudWatch alarms to alert you, for example, when matches has been rejected (potential matches that were rejected by at least one player since the last report) exceed a certain threshold which could means that you may have an issue in your matchmaking rules.

 CDK provides methods for accessing GameLift Fleet metrics with default configuration,